Trump blames Biden for deaths of US soldiers in Jordan and warns of ‘World War 3’

 Donald Trump has used the deaths of three American soldiers in a drone attack on their base in Jordan to attack Joe Biden’s presidency, warning the assault by Iran-backed militia leaves the planet “on the brink of World War 3”.

-The three service members were killed and another 25 injured by the attack on the Tower 22 facility near Jordan’s border with Syria over the weekend and marked a further escalation of the simmering tensions in the Middle East.
+Three service members were killed and another 25 injured by the attack on the Tower 22 facility near Jordan’s border with Syria over the weekend, marking a further escalation of the simmering tensions in the Middle East.

 President Biden responded to the attack by promising retaliation and commented: “Today, America’s heart is heavy.